 I invented this pesto many years ago at my restaurant Purple Rocks Art Bar and Cafe.
-It has since been a favorite of mine that I often bring to parties.
+It has been a favorite of mine ever since.

-Use in pasta, soups, sandwiches, pizza, on toast, crostinis, crackers and whatever else you can come up with.
+You can use it in pasta, soups, sandwiches, pizza, on toast, crostini, crackers and whatever else you can come up with.

 Gorgonzola Cilantro Pesto Recipe:

 - 3/4 Cup Extra Virgin Olive Oil